All Year: Yes

 1) Ethan has now move to live with mum in Cairns and will be staying with me from Fridays till Sunday/Monday.
 Weekend activities some based around Ethan, myself and you.
 You help organise.

 2) Painting and fixing up the house and gardening, living chores like; cleaning, preparing meals, making a shopping list, shopping, weeding and taking care of the vegie garden and gardens.

 3) For experience horse person.
 I have 4 horses that have not been handled for a long twelve months or more.
 3 are broken in.
 One has been riden a bit, one is was briken in two years ago with little riding completed, the third was badly treated by a trainer and when taken away to further train (subsquent trainer believes the saddle had not been put on proberly and slip whilst lunging which made her freak out, a special care is needed) and the 4th is too old.

 If you have some breaking in training skills that would be so cool.

-4) yogi budy or PT, yoga, physio and Pilates intructors can earn some pocket money outside normal help hours or as part of the help.
+Any yoga, general fitness, physio and Pilates intructors can earn some pocket money outside normal help hours or as part of the help.
+Just let me know.

-5) Help with farm maintence work who could help with clearing lantana, saplings, fencing, road works, mowing and sharing the cooking and cleaning.
+5) on hold.
+Help with farm maintence work who could help with clearing lantana, saplings, fencing, road works, mowing and sharing the cooking and cleaning.

 We need people who are fit, outgoing willing to dive in to my way of life of living, working and doing social activities together on a daily basis; organising and planning our days.
 You must be energetic, fun, self motivated, keen to learn, good listeners and keen to get involved, people who like to be getting on with things and not sit around waiting.
 At times we all need our own space and I respect that.